11 DIY Body Scrubs for Smooth Summer Skin

 (Image credit: Getty Images)

-1. Brew enough coffee to generate three tablespoon of coffee grounds.
+1. Brew enough coffee to generate three tablespoons of coffee grounds.
 For a stronger exfoliation, use at least four tablespoons.

-2. Mix the grounds with five tablespoons of honey and five tablespoons of olive oil in a bowl until thick.
+2. Mix the grounds with five tablespoons of honey and olive oil in a bowl until thick.

-3. Apply the scrub to damp skin, massage it gently for about a minute, then rinse with warm water and dry with a towel.
+3. Apply the scrub to damp skin, massage it gently for about one minute, then rinse with warm water and dry with a towel.

 hand reaching into a box of rose petals